wtbarnes/bramble/README.md

 * Set keyboard to English (US)
 * Set the hostname appropriately

+You can make this process relatively easy by just flashing the same image on every client.

 ## DHCP Host/Client Configuration
 We need to configure one Pi as a DHCP host (`pi-plate`).
 I've used the instructions found [here](https://www.raspberrypi.org/learning/networking-lessons/lesson-3/plan/).